When a Free Spirit Met Fire

 There was a time, not too long ago, when I saw myself as a free spirit.
 And every so often, the people in my life would voice their agreement.

-I was focused on strengthening my own mental and emotional abilities, and I taught myself to think in ways that allowed for unlimited possibilities.
-During this time, I became somewhat obsessed with the idea of being free.
-So I started to manifest what that could mean in my practical, everyday life.
+I was entirely focused on teaching myself to think in ways that allowed for unlimited possibilities.
+And during this time, I became somewhat obsessed with the idea of being free.
+So I started to uncover what that could mean in my practical, everyday life.

 And I kept my promise.